The density function for the value-distribution of the Lerch zeta-function and its applications

 \section{Abstract}

-The probabilistic study of the value-distribution of zeta-functions is one of the modern topics in analytic number theory.
-In this paper, we study a probability density function related to the value-distribution of Lerch zeta-functions.
-We prove that a certain limit measure is expressed as an integral of the density function.
-Moreover, we obtain an asymptotic formula for the number of zeros of the Lerch zeta-function on the right side of the critical line, whose main term is associated with the density function.
+The probabilistic study of the value-distributions of zeta-functions is one of the modern topics in analytic number theory.
+In this paper, we study a certain probability measure related to the value-distribution of the Lerch zeta-function.
+We prove that it has a density function which we can explicitly construct.
+Moreover, we prove an asymptotic formula for the number of zeros of the Lerch zeta-function on the right side of the critical line, whose main term is associated with the density function.

 \subjclass[2010]{Primary 11M35}